Mountain Lakes Triathlon

 When the water temperature is greater than 78 degrees, but less than 84 degrees Fahrenheit, age group participants may wear a wet suit at their own discretion, provided however that participants who wear a wet suit within this temperature range shall not be eligible for prizes or awards.

 The bike course is a 16.2 mile loop with a mix of residential and rural roads.
-It is flat and fast, with only a couple SMALL rolling hills.
+It is scenic and fast, with only a couple of rolling hills.
 This course has only right hand turns, so do not turn unless it is marked, there is a sign, or a volunteer clearly tells you to turn.
-THE OLYMPIC DISTANCE COMPLETES TWO LOOPS OF THE SPRINT COURSE.
-There will be a water only bottle exchange point for the Olympic Bikers after they pass back by transition.